How to install pCloud on Ubuntu – Cloud storage service with 10GB free

 Download pCloud Drive Desktop client

-Then right click on the downloaded pcloud program file and select Properties.Then go to the Permissions tab and check the Allow executing files as program option.
-After that right click on pcloud program file and select Run to start it.
+Then right click on the downloaded pcloud program file and select Properties.Then go to the Permissions section and enable the executable as program option and close that window.

 If you liked this article, please subscribe to our YouTube Channel.
 You can also stay connected with us on X (Twitter) and Facebook.